-107. Caitlin is a tax manager for an accounting firm, and Duff is a first year staff accountant.
+107) Caitlin is a tax manager for an accounting firm, and Duff is a first year staff accountant.
 Describe the differences in the manner in which Caitlin and Duff may identify research issues and in general how one may identify research questions.

-A CPA's ability to identify issues is largely a function of his or her type of tax expertise.
+Answer: A tax researcher's ability to identify issues is largely a function of his or her type of tax expertise.
 A tax expert in a particular area will typically be able to identify quickly the specific tax issues that relate to transactions in that area.
 For example, an expert in corporate acquisitions would quickly identify the tax consequences and specific issues of alternative acquisition types.
 A novice, on the other hand, would likely identify broader issues first and then more specific issues as he researched the relevant tax law.

 The best method to identify tax issues is to first get a good understanding of the client's facts.
 Then combine your understanding of the facts with your knowledge of the tax law.
 For an expert in this particular area, the issues will be immediately evident.
 For a novice, the initial response to a set of facts may take the form of a series of general questions: (1) Is this item of expense deductible?
 (2) Is that item of income taxable?
 (3) In what year should the expense be deducted?
 (4) In what year should the item of income be taxed? etc. After you identify these types of general issues, your research will enable you to identify the more specific issues that ultimately determine the tax ramifications of the transaction being researched.
+Difficulty: 3 Hard Topic: Tax Research Learning Objective: 02-05 Perform the basic steps in tax research.
+Bloom's: Evaluate AACSB: Reflective Thinking